 Local Market Guide · 2026

-Real numbers from the Allentown housing market — median prices, monthly payments, what salary you actually need, and a 23-year banker's honest take.
+Real numbers from the Albuquerque housing market — median prices, monthly payments, what salary you actually need, and a 23-year banker's honest take.

 Median Home Price